 This best Luau on Maui post originally appeared on Marcie in Mommyland

 Heading to Maui with kids?
+One of the top things to do in Maui is experience a traditional Hawaiian luau.
 Find out the best kid-friendly luau in Maui.

 This best Maui luau post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 How to Choose the Best Luau in Maui

 Maui is a top Hawaiian vacation destination for couples and families because of all the activities and relaxing island vibe.
 You can read why my family loves Maui in my Maui Travel Guide for Families.